fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/introduction/index.rst

 `control_msgs/FollowJointTrajectory.action
 <http://docs.ros.org/api/control_msgs/html/action/FollowJointTrajectory.html>`_.

-Current ROS-based approaches either do an inverse kinematics step and then plan and execute motions in joint space (e.g. `MoveIt!
+Current ROS-based approaches often use motion planing to interpolate between individual Cartesian poses (e.g. `MoveIt!
-<https://moveit.ros.org/>`_, `Descartes <http://wiki.ros.org/descartes>`_) or translate interpolated
+<https://moveit.ros.org/>`_, `Descartes <http://wiki.ros.org/descartes>`_) or implement Cartesian pose tracking for dynamic targets
-Cartesian motions to joint commands while executing them (e.g. `cartesian_controllers
+(e.g. `cartesian_controllers
 <https://github.com/fzi-forschungszentrum-informatik/cartesian_controllers>`_).

-While these approaches work fine for many applications there are also many applications, especially in the industrial context such as welding or gluing applications where users define a tool path in Cartesian space that should be followed precisely.
+While these approaches work fine for many applications, there are also use cases that need a Cartesian trajectory approach.
+Especially in the industrial context, such as for welding or gluing applications, users classically define a tool path in Cartesian space that should be followed precisely.

-As most robot vendors offer programming interfaces to define robot motions in Cartesian space it does make sense to also support using these interfaces from ROS instead of always taking the detour of joint-based control.
-Cartesian control introduces additional constraints such as ambiguities in joint space at one specific Cartesian pose which have to be covered by a trajectory inteface, as well.
+As most robot vendors offer programming interfaces to define robot motions in Cartesian space it does make sense to also support these interfaces from ROS instead of always taking the detour of joint-based control.
+Cartesian control on the other hand introduces additional aspects that need consideration, such as resolving ambiguities in joint space that arise for obtaining identical Cartesian poses.
+A Cartesian trajectory interface needs to cover this as well.

 Contents of this document
 -------------------------